Nigel2392/go-django/docs/apps/oauth2.md

 It uses the `golang.org/x/oauth2` package to handle the OAuth2 flow and provides a way to authenticate users and store their profile information in the database.

-Currently, it is not implemented to let a user sign in with different oauth2 providers - this is also not planned.
+Currently, it is not supported to the same user sign in with different oauth2 providers - this is also not planned.

 When a user who is not registered tries to log in with a provider, the app will create a new user in the database with the profile information retrieved from the provider.